gabrielbma/GettingCleaningData/CodeBook.md

 + N/A: no units are applicable to this variable
 + g: standard gravity units, a measure of linear acceleration
-+ rad/s: radians per second, a measure of rotational velocity
++ rad/s: radians per second, a measure of rotational velocity Each description is obtained from the descriptions provided in the raw data.
+Each variable describes the measurement that has been used to calculate the data in the table.

 | Column | Variable Name | Description | Units |
 |:------:|:--------------|:------------|:-----:|